ESCSS-labs/ESCSS-SCSS/README.md

 ### The Advantages of Compatibility with Tailwind

 When used in conjunction with Tailwind, you gain the rapid development advantages of Tailwind while also benefiting from the encapsulation of SCSS and the timeless nature of native CSS.
 This achieves an excellent balance in maintainability and development efficiency.

-### What is the benefit of using Atomic CSS?

-- Faster updates in Vite.
-- Quicker loading of 'SCSS IntelliSense' (VS Code Extension).
-- Easier maintenance and study for both author and users.

 ### Is it necessary to use `@include utils_reset`?